-Tigers slugger Miguel Cabrera left after being hit on the right hand by a pitch from Sanchez to begin the sixth.
+Tigers first baseman Miguel Cabrera left after being hit on the right hand by a pitch from Sanchez to begin the sixth.
 X-rays were negative.

-Justin Smoak hit a two-run homer and that was plenty for the Blue Jays.
-A day after beating the Tigers 6-0, Toronto limited them to five hits.
+Smoak hit a two-run homer and that was plenty for the Blue Jays.
+Toronto limited Detroit to five hits.

 Left-hander Tim Mayza replaced Sanchez after Cabrera was hit.
 Mazya struck out Jeimer Candelario and walked Niko Goodrum before both runners advanced on Christin Stewart’s groundout.
 Righty Daniel Hudson came on and fanned Grayson Greiner to end the inning.

 Hudson pitched one inning, Joe Biagini went 1 1/3 innings and Ken Giles finished for his first save.